jwr/kinetis_i2c/README.md

 # Devices

-I only tested this code on FRDM-K20Z board with a Kinetis MK20DX128.
-It should work on all Kinetis devices that have one or more I2C modules, but I haven’t tried it.
-If you want to use more than one module, you will have to adjust `I2C_NUMBER_OF_DEVICES`.
+This code has been used at least on the following devices:

+* MK02FN128
+* MK20DX128
+* MKL03Z32
+* MKL17Z128
+* MKL25Z128

-If you have a Kinetis L device device with the 1N96F mask, enable the `ERRATA_1N96F_WORKAROUND` define.
+If you have a Kinetis L device device with the 1N96F mask, make sure the `ERRATA_1N96F_WORKAROUND` define is enabled.
+This should happen automatically with newer CMSIS includes.
 It enables a workaround for issue 6070: I2C: Repeat start cannot be generated if the `I2Cx_F[MULT]` field is set to a non-zero value.

 # Building and Packaging